Panathinaikos A.O.: Panathenaic Athletic Club

-The team of Kalafatis was renamed to Panellinios Podosferikos Omilos (PPO) – i.e. "Panhellenic Football Club" – in 1911.
+The team of Kalafatis eventually separated from POA and became Panellinios Podosferikos Omilos (PPO) – i.e. "Panhellenic Football Club" – in 1911.
 In 1918, it was decided that the official crest of the club would be the trifolium, symbol of unity, harmony, nature, and good luck, an idea of player Michalis Papazoglou.
 The officials of the club were looking for a universal, non-nationalistic or localistic symbol, aiming to represent the whole Athens at the country and further at the world.

 Papazoglou was also the main instigator of the Panathenaic Idea, the idea for the creation of a new club -for the Greek standards- which will participate in as more sports as possible (something that would by adopted later by all the major Greek clubs).
 With the help of the others of the leading four of the club (Kalafatis, Panourgias and Nikolaidis), this came true.
 In 1919, Kalafatis was a member of the Greece national football team that participated in the Inter-Allied Games in Paris.
 There, he collected informations also about basketball and volleyball (sports unknown then in Greece) and after his return to Athens, started his efforts on creating new teams for the club.

 In 1924, the club took its final and current name "Panathinaikos Athlitikos Omilos (PAO)" (Panathenaic Athletic Club), from now on a multi-sports club.
 During the next decades, with main contributor Apostolos Nikolaidis (considered Patriarch of the club), Panathinaikos not only will create teams almost in every sport, but they will be consecutive champions for many years in most of them.